peterpolidoro/machine-communication-presentation/text.md

 This is a very vague project description so far.
 When I first hear about a project I am tempted to focus on the details and start brainstorming.
-Play a sound, how many different ways can I think of to play a sound?
+Play a sound, play a sound, how many different ways can I think of to play a sound?

-Often, though, it is useful to figure out the fundamental problem of a project, what the researcher is really asking you, before diving into the details of what they request.
+It is important, though, to first figure out the fundamental problem of a project, what the researcher is really asking you, before diving into the details of what they request.

+Question your assumptions in the very beginning before investing time in any one particular solution.

 [Communication Diagram](communication)